kshedden/case_studies/methods/survival.typ

 h(t|X=x) = exp(beta^prime x) h_0(t).
 $

 The _baseline hazard function_ $h_0$ is unknown and arbitrary, i.e. it is not assumed to follow any parametric family.
 This is therefore a _semi-parametric_ model since is has a finite-dimensional parameter of interest $beta$ and an infinite-dimensional nuisance parameter $h_0$.
-It turns out that it is possible to estimate $beta$ using a type of partial maximum-likelihood technique without simultaneously estimating $h_0$.
-This makes the PH model feel in practice more like a conventional parametric model estimated using maximum likelihood.
-The cumulative baseline hazard function can be estimated in a separate step if desired, using a modified version of the Nelson-Aalen estimator discussed above.
+It turns out that it is possible to estimate $beta$ using partial maximum-likelihood technique without simultaneously estimating $h_0$.
+This exploits the fact that $h_0$ is orthogonal to $beta$.
+The cumulative baseline hazard function $H_0(t) = integral_0^t h_0(s)"ds"$ can be estimated in a separate step if desired, using a modified version of the Breslow estimator discussed above.

 When interpreting the results of a PH model, remembering that it is based on proportionality of the hazard function is key.
 Thus, a given regression slope $beta_j$ is the _log hazard ratio_ that compares the hazard functions for two individuals who differ by one unit on variable $X_j$, and have identical values for all other variables.
 The estimated hazard ratio for the $j^"th"$ covariate is simply $exp(hat(beta)_j)$.
 Since the PH model assumes proportionality of the hazard functions, this hazard ratio does not depend on $t$ (although the true hazard ratio may depend on $t$ if the PH model is incorrect).

-The PH model is essentially a single-index model fit with maximum likelihood techniques.
-Thus, once the concept of the hazard function and proportionality of hazard functions is understood, familiar strategies for regression modeling can be employed.
+The PH model is essentially a single-index model fit with (partial) maximum likelihood techniques.
+Thus, once the concepts of the hazard function and proportionality of hazard functions are understood, familiar strategies for regression modeling can be employed.
 For example, we can include interactions, splines, covariate transformations, and conduct step-wise model searches.
 There are also versions of information-based criteria such as AIC and BIC for model selection with PH models.
 The PH model can be extended to accommodate left truncation and competing risks.

 As indicated above, proportionality of the conditional hazard functions is a critical assumption in the PH model.
 This is not always an easy assumption to check, but there are some methods based on residuals that can be employed.
 Independent censoring is also an important assumption for the PH model to be meaningful.